Skip to main content

 Session Management

-Sessions control when agents are active and manage long-lived connections.
+Sessions control when agents are active and gate memory operations behind a short-lived token.

 Understanding Sessions